Azure/RSL/src/inc/RSL_changelog.md

+## version 1.2.29.0: GlobalAcceptMessagesFlag feature

+By default in RSL the thread which participates in message correspondence and vote acceptance will call AcceptMessageFromReplica in the state machine implementation for every vote and prepare message.
+One side-effect of this is that when using managed state machine implementations this can cause the vote acceptance thread to become blocked due to garbage collection.

+This version adds a GlobalAcceptMessagesFlag feature which allows a state machine to decide whether or not to accept votes based on a global flag (settable by the state machine) instead of calling into AcceptMessageFromReplica.
+When using this feature the message correspondence/vote acceptance thread no longer calls into the state machine which ensures these critical RSL functions continue to work even if the state machine is blocked due to garbage collection.

+### How to consume it?

+This is an opt-in feature.
+When initializing RSL, the application will need to set UseGlobalAcceptMessagesFlag to true in the RSL configuration parameters.
+By default RSL will accept all messages.
+The state machine can call into SetAcceptMessages any time after initialization to enable or disable accepting of messages.

 ## version 1.2.0.0: VotePayload feature

 This change allows the secondaries to indicate a small payload (64bits) on each vote they accept.
 This is a very low footprint and high resolution channel from secondaries to the primary that allows the application at the secondaries to communicate the application at the primary aside with their health.